Understanding the Premium on Grayscale Products like GBTC, ETHE, ETCG, LTCN, BCHG, etc

 When the market price is higher than the NAV, the difference is called a “premium.”
 Thus, NAV + premium = market price.

-However, if you understand the premium, and you understand the crypto markets, you may find these trusts to be not only useful and potentially profitable to trade.
+With that said, if you understand the premium, and you understand the crypto markets, you may find these trusts to be not only useful and potentially profitable to trade.
+In fact, you may even find you can take advantage of the premium!

-- The premium makes GBTC or ETCG bought at a high premium a risky bet (even riskier than BTC or ETC themselves).
+- The premium makes GBTC or another trust bought at a high premium a risky bet (even riskier than BTC or the other crypto themselves).
 This is because if crypto goes down hard, which it often does, the premium can shrink and magnify your losses!

-- The premium makes GBTC or ETCG bought at a low premium a potentially profitable bet (even better than BTC or ETC themselves).
+- The premium makes GBTC or another trust bought at a low premium a potentially profitable bet (even better than BTC or the other coin themselves).
 This is because if crypto goes up hard, which it sometimes does, the premium can expand and magnify your gains!

 Further, one can think of the premiums as indicators of crypto sentiment and even the direction of the market, where the basic rule is this: